 Back home James started working with his neighbours, founding Precision Grazing in 2016 and running an AHDB sponsored innovation project comparing benefits of TechnoGrazing with Set-stocking.
 This project demonstrated that by changing the grazing management, significant gains could be made in efficiency and productivity – producing more with less inputs.
 Since then James has worked across the UK helping farmers to implement and managed their grazing systems.
 He also started a number of regional discussion groups – to support likeminded farmers and enable peer to peer learning.
 As demand has grown so has the team with Rhys Williams, Sarah Morgan & Rachael Wood joining the business, all bringing hands-on experience of grazing management and farm business change.

 James has experience across a wide range of soil types, enterprises and business structures bringing a thorough understanding of pasture-based livestock systems to all work from business planning to regenerative farming systems.
 His knowledge is sought by corporate and agri-tech companies having been involved in projects with Rothamstead, FAI Farms, McDonalds, Nofence and Ruumi (satelight data).
-Away from work James enjoys spending time outside, no longer playing rugby he is supporting the Cornish stereotype by learning to surf!
+Away from work James enjoys spending time outside with his wife and daughter, no longer playing rugby he is supporting the Cornish stereotype by learning to surf!
 He is also director of Progressive Farming Company and Grassroots Farming, separate but complementary businesses.
-With his wife they are expecting their first child in October!

 “I believe a “pasture first” approach can deliver for everyone being profitable and productive whilst enhancing the environment.
 The biggest barrier to change is knowledge & confidence, my team and I are here to help guide farmers through their transition and enable them to achieve success without the stress!”.